 Be very careful.
 Other websites incorrectly categorize credit cards as open accounts in Utah.
 That is patently false.
 Most credit cards are not open accounts.
 As explained above an account must be an open store account usable only at one particular store to fall under the four year statute of limitations.
 Even then, other factors may be present to classify the store account under the six year statute of limitations.

-Credit card debt is subject to the six year statute of limitations because credit cards are created by written agreement.
+Credit card debt is normally subject to the six year statute of limitations because credit cards are created by written agreement.
+In some cases the statute of limitations might be only four years depending on the claim asserted against you.

 Gym memberships usually fall under the six year statute of limitations since they are founded on written agreements.
 This is counter-intuitive since these are similar to installment contracts or open store accounts.
 The reason the six year period applies instead is because gym memberships are service contracts.
 Utah’s statute governing the four year period only applies to store accounts for goods, wares, and merchandise.